artur-r-sousa/social-media-clone/socialclone/README.md

 ### Why I chose Spring and React

 Spring offers a very robust and safe way to handle the necessities of this project.
 I could use redux or context api, but I want this project to mantain its data and represent an enterprise project.
-React with bootstrap because it's a fairly direct way of building web applications, and I plan on also creating a mobile version, so by using react I'll reduce the amount of code needed when working with React-Native.
+React because it's a fairly direct way of building web applications, and I plan on also creating a mobile version, so by using react I'll reduce the amount of code needed when working with React-Native.

+### Bootstrap and Material UI

+Bootstrap and MaterialUI both offer a fast approach to css styling across the whole project.